HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/siteurl_cfg/changing_portal_uri_after_install/index.md

 # Changing the portal URI after an installation

-You can change the default portal Uniform Resource Identifier \(URI\) any time after you install HCL Digital Experience.
+You can change the default portal Uniform Resource Identifier (URI) any time after you install HCL Digital Experience.
 Some applications have a fixed context root that cannot be changed.

-If you are on Combined Cumulative Fix 7 or earlier, go to [CF07 and earlier: Changing the portal URI after an installation](cfg_intr_CF07_earlier.md#).
+If you are on Combined Cumulative Fix 7 or earlier, go to [CF07 and earlier: Changing the portal URI after an installation](cfg_intr_CF07_earlier.md).

 HCL Digital Experience and Web Services for Remote Portlets are installed with a default URI.
 You can change this URI after installation to better suit the requirements of your organization.

-**Notes:**
+!!!note "Notes"
 -   To change the HCL Digital Experience URI: When you specify the context root, do not specify a value that is the same as a directory that exists in a portlet WAR directory.
 For example, you set the HCL Digital Experience context root to /images.
 There is a portlet with the directory structure /myPortlet.ear/myPortlet.war/images.
 This issue might cause a conflict if the portlet encodes URI references to resources in its own /images directory.
 In this situation, the portlet would be unable to display images.
 HCL Digital Experience looks for the image resources according to its own context root path instead of the directory path that is specified by the portlet WAR file.
 -   For changing the URI of a WSRP Producer portal: Changing the WSRP Producer context root does not require that you redeploy all portlets.
 Run the modify-servlet-path configuration task only.